zeropaper/eazin/README.md

 TODO

-## Packages
+## NPM packages

+Packages are published to NPM.
-Sources are in the `packages` directory of the repository.
+Sources are in the `src/packages` directory of the repository.

+## Dev packages

+The packages which are located in the `src/dev` directory are not meant to be published to NPM

 ### Structure

-TODO
+Each "packages" should follow the following scaffolding:
+* Can have a `server` directory
+* Can have a `ui` directory

 ### Output